BODIPY: Fluorescence

 BODIPY and many of its derivatives have received attention recently for being fluorescent dyes with unique properties.
 They strongly absorb UV-radiation and re-emit it in very narrow frequency spreads, with high quantum yields, mostly at wavelengths below 600 nm.
 They are relatively insensitive to the polarity and pH of their environment and are reasonably stable to physiological conditions.
 Small modifications to their structures enable tuning of their fluorescence characteristics.
 BODIPY dyes are relatively chemically inert.
 Fluorescence is quenched in a solution, which limits application.
 This problem has been handled by synthesizing asymmetric boron complexes and replacing the fluorine groups with phenyl groups.

 The unsubstituted BODIPY has a broad absorption band, from about 420 to 520 nm (peaking at 503 nm) and a broad emission band from about 480 to 580 nm (peaking at 512 nm), with a fluorescence lifetime of 7.2 ns.
 Its fluorescence quantum yield is near 1, greater than that of substituted BODIPY dyes and comparable to those of rhodamine and fluorescein, but fluorescence is lost above 50 °C.

 BODIPY dyes are notable for their uniquely small Stokes shift, high, environment-independent fluorescence quantum yields, often approaching 100% even in water, sharp excitation and emission peaks contributing to overall brightness, and high solubility in many organic solvents.
 The combination of these qualities makes BODIPY fluorophores promising for imaging applications.
-The position of the absorption and emission bands remain almost unchanged in solvents of different polarity as the dipole moment and transition dipole are mutually orthogonal.
+The position of the absorption and emission bands remain almost unchanged in solvents of different polarity as the change of permanent dipole moment upon excitation is small.

 Potential applications

-BODIPY conjugates are widely studied as potential sensors and for labelling by exploiting its highly tunable optoelectronic properties.